dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

 .. _bpy.data.scenes.blenderkit_models.link_method:

 Link
-   Link 3d model into Blender scene.
+   Link 3D model into Blender scene.
 Linked models are saved in original files.
-   To edit them, you need to open the model in the subfolder of your project: -- assets/models.
+   To edit them, you need to open the model in the subdirectory of your project: -- assets/models.
    Linking helps to keep file size low.

 .. _bpy.data.scenes.blenderkit_models.append_method:

 Append
-   Append 3d model into Blender scene.
+   Append 3D model into Blender scene.
 Appended objects are included and editable in your scene.

 .. _bpy.data.scenes.blenderkit_models.randomize_rotation:

-Randomize rotation
+Randomize Rotation
    Randomize the rotation of the model around the Z axis during placement in the Blender scene.

 .. _bpy.data.scenes.blenderkit_models.perpendicular_snap:

-Perpendicular snap
+Perpendicular Snap
    Limit snapping if the angle is close to perpendicular angles to become exactly perpendicular.
    Useful for placing lamps on curved ceilings, or placing trees on slopes and similar cases.